Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new education paraprofessional

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

-Before you post your education paraprofessional job, you should take the time to determine what type of worker your business need.
+Before you post your education paraprofessional job, you should take the time to determine what type of worker your business needs.
 While certain jobs definitely require a full-time employee, it's sometimes better to find an education paraprofessional for hire on a part-time basis or as a contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

 Hiring the perfect education paraprofessional also involves considering the ideal background you'd like them to have.
 Depending on what industry or field they have experience in, they'll bring different skills to the job.
-It's also important to consider what levels of seniority and education the job requires, and what kind of salary such a candidate would likely demand.
+It's also important to consider what levels of seniority and education the job requires and what kind of salary such a candidate would likely demand.

-Type Of Education ParaprofessionalDescriptionHourly Rate
+Type of Education ParaprofessionalDescriptionHourly rate

 Education ParaprofessionalTeacher assistants work under a teacher’s supervision to give students additional attention and instruction.$11-18

 Pre-K TeacherPre-K teachers play an essential role in the lives of young children ages three to five years old by developing and nurturing their interest in subjects appropriate for their age.
 They promote a creative learning environment and encourage social interactions among students while providing the fundamental educational foundation that will prepare them for a successful start to kindergarten...
-Show More$13-27
+Show more$13-27

 ESL TeacherAn ESL teacher specializes in teaching the English language to non-native speakers of all ages, usually in a virtual setting.
 Their responsibilities revolve around devising lesson plans, organizing learning materials, evaluating progress, and coming up with strategies to make learners feel comfortable...
-Show More$19-32
+Show more$19-32

-Common Skills:
+Common skills:

 • Autism